minio/minio/docs/distributed/DECOMMISSION.md

 └─────┴─────────────────────────────────┴──────────────────────────────────┴──────────────────┘
 ```

-## Restart a canceled or failed decommission?
+## Restart a canceled or failed decommission

 ```
 λ mc admin decommission start alias/ http://minio{1...2}/data{1...4}
 ```

-## When decommission is 'Complete'?
+## When decommission is 'Complete'

 Once decommission is complete, it will be indicated with *Complete* status.  *Complete* means that now you can now safely remove the first pool argument from the MinIO command line.